resoluteworks/invirt/docs/docs/framework/pebble/pebble-functions.md

 # Pebble functions

 ### request
-Returns the current http4k `Request` object (as an [InvirtRequest](./)).
+Returns the current http4k `Request` object (as an [InvirtRequest](/docs/framework/current-request)).
 The function is only required in the context of a macro - but can be used anywhere.
-Outside macros, Invirt `exposes` this as a `request` field on the Pebble context with each page rendering.
+Outside macros, Invirt exposes a `request` field on the Pebble root context with each page rendering.

 ```html
 {% macro requestSummary() %}